Menu

 The COVID-19 pandemic has clearly demonstrated how quickly one’s health can unexpectantly become a crisis.
 While unexpected circumstances are not always avoidable, addressing critical healthcare planning and decision-making in the middle of a health crisis is avoidable.
 This is so important that every April 16 is the designated Annual National Healthcare Decisions Day(NHDD).
 It is devoted to the importance of planning and telling loved ones and healthcare providers your wishes regarding healthcare decisions.

 To help you and others consider options and begin conversations, visit the The Conversation Project.
-Here you will find the latest faith resources from The Conversation Project
+Download the free conversation guides here

 Getting Started Guide for Faith Communities has recently been updated!
 This guide is filled with examples of how various faith communities are encouraging their faith members to have conversations about care wishes and what matters most.